Amongst Women: Plot summary

 Moran's personality becomes apparent in his dealings with his family, who all love and respect him despite his violent outbursts and his lack of apologies.
 His family are actually "inordinately grateful for the slightest good will."
 Although he can be tender towards his family, he is often obstinate and cruel and demands constant attention.
 For example, on his wedding day he is content because "he needed this quality of attention to be fixed upon him in order to be completely silent."
 He enforces his own view of the world on all those around him.
 He is a devout Catholic and makes sure that his family upholds all the values he fought for.
 He recites the Rosary daily, looking for religious help for his inner turmoil and the complications of his daily life.
 His violent nature stems from traumas he received as a guerrilla fighter in his youth.
 However, he thinks that the war was the best part of his life, because "things were never so simple and clear again."

 He feels that he is losing his position as the centre of attention as he ages and the children start to escape from Great Meadow.
 He demands help and attention at inappropriate times as a way of focusing the others on his needs.
 Although he is mostly calm with his daughters, he is threatened by his sons as they grow up.
 Luke, the older son, leaves for London because of his father's overbearing authority and only returns once.
 Thoughts of Luke are painful to Moran, and the others refrain from mentioning him.
 Michael, the youngest child, hides behind Rose until he gains the courage to leave also.
 The only way that the children can assert any autonomy is through exile, thus tacitly rebuking Moran's ethos of family solidarity.

-Moran dominates his daughter's lives and they regularly return to the family home despite their own busy lives.
+Moran dominates his daughters' lives and they regularly return to the family home despite their own busy lives.
 They yearn for his approval, yet fear his temper.
 He tells them that it is important that the family stick together: "Alone we might be nothing.
 Together we can do anything."
 They find individuality painful compared to the protection of the familial identity.

 Moran's friendship with McQuaid is also recounted using flashbacks, and there is an account of an attack carried out on the British Army by the Flying Column to which they belonged.
 There is also a description of the argument between them that ended their friendship and left Moran with no male friends.

 Moran dies at the end of the novel.
 He is buried under a yew tree, but his influence does not leave his family "...as they left him under the yew, it was as if each of them in their different ways had become Daddy."